Skip to content

 We've set a protocol ID, and created a custom LPProtocol.
 In a more complex protocol, we could use this structure to store interesting variables.

-A protocol generally has two part: and handling/server part, and a dialing/client part.
-Theses two parts can be identical, but in our trivial protocol, the server will wait for a message from the client, and the client will send a message, so we have to handle the two cases separately.
+A protocol generally has two parts: a handling/server part, and a dialing/client part.
+These two parts can be identical, but in our trivial protocol, the server will wait for a message from the client, and the client will send a message, so we have to handle the two cases separately.

 Let's start with the server part: